Picovoice/rhino/README.md

 ## Motivation

+A good number of use-cases when building voice-enabled products revolves around understanding speech commands within a specific (limited) domain.
+For example, smart home alliances, mobile applications, etc. Rhino is a tight combination of speech-to-text and natural-language-understanding engines that are optimized to work for a specific domain.
+Rhino is quite lean and can run on small embedded processors with very limited RAM (as low as 120 KB) making it ideal for IoT applications.
+Furthermore, it can understand potentially unlimited number of commands within a specific domain.
+For example for coffee maker example above it can correctly recognize the following commands

+* can I have a latte?
+* make me a single-shot espresso.
+* I want a triple-shot americano with milk.
+* may I have a large cappuccino with cream?

 ## Structure of Repository

 Rhino is shipped as an ANSI C shared library.
 The binary files for supported platforms are located under [lib](/lib)